emgal-aguirre/emgal-aguirre/README.md

 ### Hi there 👋

+Hello, I'm Emily, a Front-end Developer and designer based in Austin, Texas.

+I enjoy developing beautiful and functional websites.

 <!--
 **emgal-aguirre/emgal-aguirre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.